Before and After Gallery

 Open Bite

-In this series of before and after pictures, patients were diagnosed by our orthodontist to have an open bite.
+In this series of before and after pictures, patients were diagnosed by our orthodontists to have an open bite.
 You can spot an open bite when you see a vertical space between the front upper and lower teeth when the patient fully bites down.

 Open Bite Treated with Elastics